-Please note - pharmaceutical medicine is not participating in the RCP ST3 recruitment process.
+Please note - pharmaceutical medicine is not participating in the national Physician ST3 recruitment process.

 Pharmaceutical medicine is a specialty that for many years has played a pivotal role in bringing medicines to patients to address areas of unmet medical need, and in recent years has become more formally structured in terms of professional and educational development.

 The main attraction of pharmaceutical medicine is the ability to work in a challenging and dynamic environment, which is different from clinical medicine but still requires the skills and competencies of a physician, with the benefit of helping thousands or even millions of patients by bringing valuable medicines to those who need them most.

 Pharmaceutical medicine will particularly suit trainees who are:

 stimulated by the drug development process, from discovery to marketing, from molecule to medicine